usagiryu/RSS3-Wiki/src/protocol/RIPs/RIP-4.md

 - [Specification | Metaplex Docs](https://docs.metaplex.com/token-metadata/specification)
 - [EIP-721: Non-Fungible Token Standard](https://eips.ethereum.org/EIPS/eip-721)

-### Mirror Entry
+### Mirror Entries

+Activity of publishing a [Mirror](https://mirror.xyz/) Entry.

-Mirror Entry is a JSON file that uses the Ethereum account, but is stored in Arweave Mainnet by a Mirror official account.
+Mirror Entry is a kind of JSON file that uses the Ethereum account, but is stored in Arweave Mainnet by a Mirror official account.

 #### `title`